• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 Picture by Authority Dental under CC 2.0 license

 The metal attachments may discolor abutment teeth.
 This is why Maryland bridges are usually deemed temporary.
 They are commonly installed while patients are awaiting their implants to heal.
-If you take good care of it, however, they may serve around 10 years.
+If you take good care of it, however, it may serve around 10 years.

 Maryland bridges are great at replacing front teeth.
 They are not strong or durable enough for back tooth replacement.